 Most graduates go on to become Chinese Medicine practitioners, the demand for which is increasing.
 The licensing requirement of Chinese Medicine practitioners has been enforced in Hong Kong since 2003, and our graduates are expected to meet the most stringent requirements of licensing qualifications.
 Some graduates may go into postgraduate studies and pursue research careers in local and overseas institutions, and a small proportion of graduates may seek out careers in education, administration in public health sector, or commercial sector in Chinese Medicine.

-The Programme will NOT consider any Other Language subjects as unspecified elective subject.
+The Programme will NOT consider any Other Language subjects as an unspecified elective subject.